 Of course, just because these chemicals look like iodine doesn’t mean they can be used to make thyroid hormones.
 If fluorine, chlorine, and bromine are displacing iodine, your thyroid won’t have enough iodine to produce thyroid hormones, which can lead to hypothyroidism and Hashimoto’s.
 The higher the concentration of these chemicals that you have in your body, and the lower your iodine levels are, the more likely it is that your thyroid levels will be low and you will experience Hashimoto’s symptoms such as fatigue, brain fog, weight gain, hair loss, and more.

 Fluorine, in the form of fluoride, has been added to public water systems in the U.S. since the 1950’s.
-It was supposedly added to promote dental health, but recent research has shown that fluoride does not actually decrease the risk of cavities in adults at any significant level.
-Furthermore, studies have shown that fluoride is an endocrine disruptor that affects thyroid function and other hormone production glands.
-In fact, fluoride was actually previously used as a treatment for hyperthyroidism (overactive thyroid) because of its ability to reduce thyroid hormone production.
-Furthermore, a recent, large-scale study published earlier this year reported that rates of hypothyroidism in areas that added fluoride to their water system were twice as high compared to areas without added fluoride in their water.
+It was supposedly added to promote dental health, but recent research has shown that fluoride does not actually decrease the risk of cavities in adults at any significant level.3 Furthermore, studies have shown that fluoride is an endocrine disruptor that affects thyroid function and other hormone production glands.4 A recent, large-scale study published earlier this year reported that rates of hypothyroidism in areas that added fluoride to their water system were twice as high compared to areas without added fluoride in their water.5

 Like fluoride, chlorine is also added to our water supply, but for its disinfectant abilities.
 Chlorine is a powerful disinfectant because it works as an oxidizing agent to kill organic molecules.
 Besides its use in water sanitation, it is the primary ingredient in bleach, and it is used in industrial processes to create plastics, dyes, insecticides, paper products, and other goods.